davified/refactoring-exercise/lesson-plan.md

 - Data scientists / data science enthusiasts

 Pre-requisites for attendees:
-- Some basic experience with Python and Jupyter notebook
+- Some basic experience with Python, Jupyter notebook, `scikit-learn`, and `pandas`
-- Some basic experience with scikit-learn / pandas

-Pre-workshop setup:
-- Load link to google doc (snippets will be shared here)
-- GitHub account
-- Fork and clone repo
-- CircleCI account
-- windows users:
-    - Download git bash
-- setup: follow instructions in README

-Demo:
-- how to write a unit test
-- how to write a unit test with dataframes
-- how to refactor 1 thing (use add_derived_title as demo)

-Note:
-- Commit your code after each exercise

-### outline
+### Session outline
 - Temperature check
 - Why do we need clean code?
 (A: change and complexity)
     - Demo: pain of refactoring when code is dirty
     - 2 hats: data scientist (exploration) and software dev (production-ready and extensible codebase)
 - Context: titanic dataset
     - What the Jupyter notebook does
     - Show data and dataframe
 - What are code smells? (go through list of What does bad code / clean code look like?)
     - Explicitly call out code smells by name
 - How do we clean up code in an existing data science / ml codebase?